reileyvs/jwt-pizza/penetrationTests/peerTest.md

 | Image | ![franchisee access](franchisee.png) |
 | Corrections | I changed the password of both the admin and the franchisee users to prevent unauthorized access to them |

-## Peer Attack: Andrew Redd attaching Vincent Reiley
+## Peer Attack: Andrew Redd attacking Vincent Reiley

 ### Peer successful attack record